kemaldemirgil/README-GENERATOR/README.md

   And the `README.md` file will be generated in the `generated-README` directory.

   ## 🤝Contributing
   This is my first application I've created using `Node.js` and I'm hoping to use it as my first *Open Source* project.
 Since, I'm still very new to creating *Open Source* projects, I appreciate every contribution and input anyone might have.
-Pull requests and any other issues are most welcomed, I'm looking to colaborate with creating tests for this application.
+Pull requests and any other issues are most welcomed, I'm looking to collaborate with creating tests for this application.

   ## 📊Testing
-  Unfortunately, as of now, there are no available test for this application.
-I'm looking forward to create some in the future.
+  Unfortunately, as of now, there are no available tests for this application.
+I'm looking forward to creating some in the future.

   ## ❓Questions
   > Please contact me via Email, I am available anytime to answer any questions there might be.